thecloudsphere/documentation/source/getting-started.rst

 .. code-block:: console

-   timonctl validate config timon.yaml
+   tcsctl validate config tcs.yaml
-   Config timon.yaml is valid.
+   Config tcs.yaml is valid.

 Before you can use the CLI, you have to log in.

 .. code-block:: console

-   timonctl login
+   tcsctl login
    Password:
    Logged in successfully.